-.
-This finding, along with our results relating to loneliness, suggests that the quality of relationships may be more important than quantity when assessing disease risk. ider networks may include negative social interactions such as conflict, demands and abuse, which have been linked to physiological processes including allostatic load35 and elevated hypothalamic-pituitary-adrenal axis responses.36
+While univariate analyses suggested that social isolation might be linked to greater risk of CVD (with effect sizes ranging from 1.16 to 1.25 depending on the measure of isolation used), there was no evidence of an effect once loneliness and traditional risk factors were controlled for.
+This finding, along with our results relating to loneliness, suggests that the quality of relationships may be more important than quantity when assessing disease risk.
+Where people have chosen to have limited interaction with others, they may have developed resilience mechanisms and ways of countering the potentially detrimental consequences of isolation (e.g. by making sure that they continue to drive since they may not be able to rely on anyone else to do so for them, or by making sure that they regularly consult health care practitioners to prevent any worsening of their health).
+We know that interaction with others is not always beneficial, and wider networks may include negative social interactions such as conflict, demands and abuse, which have been linked to physiological processes including allostatic load35 and elevated hypothalamic-pituitary-adrenal axis responses.36

 Strengths and limitations